-Dragon Springs is home to people who practice the spiritual meditation discipline called Falun Dafa, or Falun Gong.
-In the 1990s, some 100 million people practiced Falun Dafa in China.
-But the Chinese Communist Party, which does not tolerate religious freedom, feared the sheer number of people practicing Falun Dafa and began persecuting them in 1999.
-From that day forward, these gentle people have been arrested, sent to labor camps, raped, tortured, and killed for their peaceful beliefs.
-The persecution goes on in China still today.
+Dragon Springs is home to people who practice the Buddhist-based spiritual discipline called Falun Gong (also known as Falun Dafa).
+In the 1990s, 100 million people practiced Falun Gong across China.
+However, the Chinese Communist Party, which does not allow religious freedom, feared the sheer number of people practicing Falun Gong.
+In 1999, the CCP launched a nationwide campaign to “stamp out” the practice.
+From that day on, people who practice Falun Gong have been arrested, sent to labor camps, tortured, raped, or killed for their peaceful beliefs.
+This tragic persecution continues in China today.

 Located within Dragon Springs are an academy and college.